claranevess/Projeto-GamePif/README.md

 # Rapid Ball
-Command Line Interface library, for developing CLI applications and games in C. It has functions to access keyboard, screen and manage timing tasks.

 ## Requirements
-- This library works with the follwing OS:
+- This game works with the follwing OS:
    - Linux based (Ubuntu, etc)
    - MacOS
 - It is necessary to have GCC installed.